smithy-lang/smithy-rs/design/src/rfcs/rfc0016_flexible_checksum_support.md

 ### Sigv4 Update

 When sending checksum-verified requests with a streaming body, we must update the usual signing process.
-Instead of signing the request based on the request's body, we must sign it with a magic string instead:
+Instead of signing the request based on the request body's checksum, we must sign it with a special header instead:

 ```HTTP
 Authorization: <computed authorization header value using "STREAMING-UNSIGNED-PAYLOAD-TRAILER">
 x-amz-content-sha256: STREAMING-UNSIGNED-PAYLOAD-TRAILER
 ```

+Setting `STREAMING-UNSIGNED-PAYLOAD-TRAILER` tells the signer that we're sending an unsigned streaming body that will be followed by trailers.

 We can achieve this by:
 - Adding a new variant to `SignableBody`: